 The brief squid grows to five inches in length.
 Its elongated body is covered in dark, pigment-filled spots that contract and expand to change the squid's color.
 It has large eyes and several arm-like tentacles that extend from its head.

-The brief squid is found in warm, shallow waters.
-It moves through open waters by ejecting jets of water to propel itself forward or backward.
-It lives in schools.
+Warm, shallow waters.
+Moves through open waters by ejecting jets of water to propel itself forward or backward.
+Lives in schools.

 Found throughout the lower Chesapeake Bay, as far north as Tangier Sound.